Darthmaul/relay_site/README.md

 I've heard enough!
 ==========
 Alright, so you want to view the site live?
 What are you waiting for?!
-Click this link! http://bit.ly/QIGhlO
+Click this link! <a href="http://bit.ly/QIGhlO" target="_blank">http://bit.ly/QIGhlO</a>